Yemen

 Recommendations for Action

-• De Facto Authorities (DFA) in Sanaa should expedite access for international demining organisations in order to facilitate capacity development for the mine action programme.
+The DFA in Sana’a should expedite access for international demining organisations in order to accelerate survey and clearance.